fomightez/sequencework/alignment-utilities/README.md

 Meant to be run once you have a multiple sequence alignment and want to use the conservation details for further work, such as authoring commands for molecular visualization of a related structure.

-Takes an multiple sequence alignment (in CLUSTAL format) that has a consensus line, produced from, say, [MUSCLE](https://www.ebi.ac.uk/Tools/msa/muscle/) , and for a specific sequence in the alignment categorizes the residues that are identical, strongly, similar, or weakly similar in the alignment.
-Plus also categorizes unconserved, while at it.
+Takes an multiple sequence alignment (in CLUSTAL format) that has a consensus symbols line, produced from, say, [MUSCLE](https://www.ebi.ac.uk/Tools/msa/muscle/) , and for a specific sequence in the alignment categorizes the residues that are identical, strongly, similar, or weakly similar in the alignment.
+Plus, the script also categorizes unconserved, while at it.
 Importantly, residue positions in the results are in common terms where first residue is number one.

 There is a [demo notebook for this script as part of my series of structurework-command line demos](https://github.com/fomightez/cl_demo-binder).
 You can launch the series from [here](https://github.com/fomightez/cl_demo-binder) and then selecting from the index to go to the 'Categorize conservation in a MSA and use that to generate molvis commands' page.
 The direct link to a nicely-rendered, static version of that page is [here](https://nbviewer.jupyter.org/github/fomightez/cl_demo-binder/blob/master/notebooks/Categorize%20conservation%20in%20a%20MSA%20and%20use%20that%20to%20generate%20molvis%20commands.ipynb).
 Usage of the script is illustrated there because this script is ideal for bridging sequence analysis to molecular structure analysis and I had an idea for a good illustration of that bridging concept.
 That demo also has a function fuller accounting of documentation for this script as well.